dcdpr/did-btc1/chapters/Appendix-SMT.md

 The DID controller has to prove either inclusion or non-inclusion in the ::Beacon Signal::.
 To prove inclusion, the DID controller provides either the ::BTC1 Update:: (from which the verifier must calculate the hash) or the hash (which the verifier can use to retrieve the ::BTC1 Update:: from a CAS); to prove non-inclusion, the DID controller provides the null value (from which the verifier must calculate the hash).
 In addition, the DID controller must provide the hashes of each peer in the tree (the Merkle proof) as the verifier walks up it to determine the top hash (which, in turn, must have been provided to the DID controller by the aggregator).

-Let’s assume that the DID controller has been allocated position 13 (1101).
+Let’s assume that a DID controller has been allocated index 13 (1101).

 To prove that the DID is included in the signal, the DID controller provides the ::BTC1 Update:: to calculate *Hash 1101* and the values *Hash 1100*, *Hash 111*, *Hash 10*, and *Hash 0*.
 The verifier then calculates *Hash 110*, *Hash 11*, *Hash 1*, and *Top Hash*.
 If that last value matches the value in the signal, the verifier knows that the DID is included in the signal.